Ella1102-Python/AlienInvasion/README.md

 Hi!
 I'm Ella, a girl who is 12 years old.
 You can also call me "九亿（jiuyi）".
 I come from China and my English is not very good.
 So if I have some grammar mistakes...Tell me please!
 I want to practice my English!
-I am a busy girl because I will go to middle school soon, so I don't have enough time to update my code and this web...
+I am a busy girl because I will go to middle school soon, so I don't have enough time to update my code and this program...
 Thanks for your understanding!

 This item is my first program--AlienInvasion!
-I read " Python Crash Course " and found it, it's a funny game that made by Pygame (a module in Python).
+I read Python Crash Course* and found it, it's a funny game that made by Pygame (a module in Python).

-It include 6 big parts (class):
+It include 6 big parts (classes):
 1.Main code

 2.Settings (save all the attribute)